microsoft/accessibility-insights-web/src/reports/package/root/README.md

 Before using accessibility-insights-report, you will need to run an [axe](https://github.com/dequelabs/axe-core) accessibility scan to produce some axe results to convert.
 Typically, you would do this by using an axe integration library for your favorite browser automation tool ([axe-puppeteer](https://github.com/dequelabs/axe-puppeteer), [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs), [cypress-axe](https://github.com/avanslaars/cypress-axe)).

-axe-sarif-converter exports a factory that can be used to create a report object and output its results as HTML.
+accessibility-insights-report exports a factory that can be used to create a report object and output its results as HTML.

 Use it like this: